aio-libs/aiozmq/docs/rpc.rst

 Request-Reply
 -------------

-This is **Remote Procedure Call** pattern itself.
-Client calls remote function on server and waits for the returned value.
-If the remote function raises an exception, that exception instance also raises on client side.
+This is a **Remote Procedure Call** pattern itself.
+Client calls a remote function on server and waits for the returned value.
+If the remote function raises an exception, that exception instance also raises on the client side.

 Let's assume we have *N* clients bound to *M* servers.
-Any client can connect to several servers and any server can listen multiple *endpoints*.
+Any client can connect to several servers and any server can listen to multiple *endpoints*.

 When client sends a message, the message will be delivered to any server